Parenting decisions: vaccinations

-As a parent, and as with any vaccination programme, you will have an important decision to make when the COVID-19 vaccine is rolled out to children.
+As a parent, and as with any vaccination programme, you will have an important decision to make if the vaccination is offered to your child.

 What happens if the parents of the child are unable to agree whether their child should receive a vaccine?